 - Prior academic experience

-- Waiver of the Graduate Admissions Entrance Exam or Graduate Admissions Entrance Examination scores (GRE, MAT, LSAT, or GMAT).
-To request a waiver, complete the online Entrance Exam Waiver Request Form.
+- Waiver of Graduate Admissions Entrance Examination scores (GRE, MAT, LSAT, or GMAT): To request a waiver, complete the online Entrance Exam Waiver Request Form.
 Entrance exam can be waived for master’s and specialist applicants who meet ONE of the following criteria:

 - A completed Master’s, JD, MD, or PhD degree with a GPA of 3.0 or higher from a regionally accredited institution;

 - Two years of professional experience working in the information or information technology field and a 3.0 or higher upper‐division undergraduate GPA from a regionally accredited institution; or

 - FSU undergraduate students with an upper‐division information technology GPA of 3.2 or higher and an overall GPA of 3.4 or higher.